Authors: Jade Parker, Editor

 Read the full article and discover exclusive-related content here.

-Sources: FSG press release; Kaufman HL, Hunger M, Hennessy M, Schlichting M & Bharmal M Nonprogression with avelumab treatment associated with gains in quality of life in metastatic Merkel cell carcinoma Future Oncol.
-10.2217/fon-2017-0470 (2017)
+Sources: FSG press release; Kaufman HL, Hunger M, Hennessy M, Schlichting M & Bharmal M Nonprogression with avelumab treatment associated with gains in quality of life in metastatic Merkel cell carcinoma Future Oncol. doi: 10.2217/fon-2017-0470 (2017) (Epub ahead of print)